ddspringle/framework-one-secure-auth/README.md

 # FW/1 Secure Authentication Example

-This project is an example [fw/1](https://github.com/framework-one/fw1) application with secure authentication and session management functions as follows:
+This project is an example [fw/1](https://github.com/framework-one/fw1) application with secure single and two-factor authentication and session management functions as follows:

 * Based on basic example [fw/1](https://github.com/framework-one/fw1) application
-* Uses subsystems for separation of concerns, securing only the 'admin' subsystem
+* Uses subsystems for separation of concerns, securing only the `admin` subsystem
 * Includes a SecurityService component that has encryption, decryption, hashing, password generation and session management code
-* Includes a security controller for managing session and request scope session management within the 'admin' subsystem
+* Includes a security controller for managing session and request scope session management within the `admin` subsystem
 * Uses cookies and object cache for session management
 * Includes HMAC protection for session cookies to help prevent tampering
 * Rotates the session id on each request and utilizes form tokenization to help prevent CSRF